 Navistar International Corp.
-(NAV) bonds dropped to the lowest price since they were issued after a U.S. appeals court ruled it can no longer sell engines that don’t comply with environmental standards.
+(NAV:US) bonds dropped to the lowest price since they were issued after a U.S. appeals court ruled it can no longer sell engines that don’t comply with environmental standards.

 Navistar’s $900 million of 8.25 percent notes due November 2021 dropped 5 cents to 93 cents on the dollar at 2:53 p.m. in New York, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.
 The bonds fell as low as 89.9 cents, the lowest price since the third-biggest U.S. and Canadian maker of truck engines sold them in 2009.
 Yields on the bonds, the most active in the speculative-grade market today with 65 trades, climbed to 9.4 percent from 8.56 percent.